 Early Christians understood this passage as permission to disregard the commandments pertaining to ritual.

-Verse 33: Loving God and one’s neighbour is done everywhere while “burnt offerings and sacrifices” were only made in the Temple in Jerusalem.
-[NOAB]
+Verse 33: Loving God and one’s neighbour is done everywhere while “burnt offerings and sacrifices” were only made in the Temple in Jerusalem. [ NOAB][an error occurred while processing this directive]

 Web page maintained by